Skip to section

 Typically, you will hold a recognised first or second class honours degree, or equivalent professional qualification.
 Students whose native language is not English and who have not been educated previously in the English language must provide evidence of their English language proficiency.

 Rewarding previous study

-These exemptions are only ever at our discretion and are considered on the basis of qualifications gained through formal examination - whether at degree level or through a professional body.
-The qualification being presented for consideration should have been gained within the last five years.
-Qualifications gained over five years ago may be considered if additional supporting evidence shows that you have keep abreast of current developments in the subject area through CPD.
+The qualification being presented for exemption consideration should have been gained within the last five years.
+Qualifications gained over five years ago may be considered if additional supporting evidence shows that you have kept abreast of the current developments and trends in the subject area.

-Exemptions will not be awarded on the basis of courses which have been used towards the award of another degree at Masters level, whether this was awarded by Heriot-Watt University or any other institution.
+Exemptions will not be awarded on the basis of courses which have been used towards the award of another degree (of the same discipline) at Master's level, whether this was awarded by Heriot-Watt University or any other institution.
 For example, a student who has gained an MSc in Accounting will not be given an exemption in Accounting from Edinburgh Business School’s MBA or MSc degree programmes.

 If you would like to enquire about your eligibility, please complete an Exemption Application Form.

 The MSc Logistics and Supply Chain Management is aimed at both graduates and professionals seeking the leadership and technical skills to confront the challenges for a new era in business management.
 The degree offers students the opportunity to advance with a highly employability skillset, in-depth knowledge and expertise which are required for variety of jobs.